zatton/Rythm.js/README.md

 Custom dance type
 -------
-If you want to use your own dance type, you can give a function as the 2nd argument of `addRythm`
+If you want to use your own dance type, you need to give an object as the 2nd argument of `addRythm` instead of a built in dance key.

+This object must have two properties :
+ - dance: The custom function to make elements dance
+ - reset: The associated custom function that will be called to reset element style.

 ```js
 /* The custom function signature is :